Is Corn Good Or Bad For Bodybuilding? (Pros & Cons)

 Macronutrients

 Nonetheless, the protein cannot be considered high-quality (like eggs) because it doesn’t have all the essential amino acids.
-Therefore, it’s still important to pair corn with other sources of protein.

 Micronutrients

-3 Pros Of Eating Corn For Bodybuilding
+Pros Of Eating Corn

 1. Corn Is High In Antioxidants